-Harassment from Family Members and Intermediaries: A small but significant proportion of respondents (4.1%) reported harassment from experiencing members, with verbal and emotional harassment (53.3%) being the most common, followed by physical harassment (13.3%) and restrictions/control (33.3%).
-Cluster-wise, Gazipur reported the highest prevalence of physical harassment (85.7%), while Savar and Ashulia showed a mix of verbal, mental, and harassment.
-In response to physical harassment, 40% of workers attempt to resolve issues through persuasion, 33.3% comply or adapt, and 26.7% resist or conceal their feelings.
+Harassment from Family Members and Intermediaries: A small but significant proportion of respondents (4.1%) reported experiencing harassment from family members, with verbal and emotional harassment (53.3%) being the most common, followed by physical harassment (13.3%) and restrictions/control (33.3%).
+Cluster-wise, Gazipur reported the highest prevalence of physical harassment (85.7%), while Savar and Ashulia showed a mix of verbal, mental, and physical harassment.
+In response to harassment, 40% of workers attempt to resolve issues through persuasion, 33.3% comply or adapt, and 26.7% resist or conceal their feelings.